stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   I believed I knew why these repulsive beings were hovering expectantly around me.
 I believed, too, that I had the secret of the transparent structure at last.
-The alluring crystal which I had seized, the body of the man who had seized it before me&mdash;all these things began to acquire a dark and threatening meaning.
+The alluring crystal which I had seized, the body of the man who had seized it before me--all these things began to acquire a dark and threatening meaning.

   It was no common series of mischances which had made me lose my way in this roofless, unseen tangle of corridors.
 Far from it.
-Beyond doubt, the place was a genuine maze&mdash;a labyrinth deliberately built by these hellish beings whose craft and mentality I had so badly underestimated.
+Beyond doubt, the place was a genuine maze--a labyrinth deliberately built by these hellish beings whose craft and mentality I had so badly underestimated.
 Might I not have suspected this before, knowing of their uncanny architectural skill?
 The purpose was all too plain.
-It was a trap&mdash;a trap set to catch human beings, and with the crystal spheroid as bait.
+It was a trap--a trap set to catch human beings, and with the crystal spheroid as bait.
 These reptilian things, in their war on the takers of crystals, had turned to strategy and were using our own cupidity against us.

-  Dwight&mdash;if this rotting corpse were indeed he&mdash;was a victim.
+  Dwight--if this rotting corpse were indeed he--was a victim.
 He must have been trapped some time ago, and had failed to find his way out.
 Lack of water had doubtless maddened him, and perhaps he had run out of chlorate cubes as well.
 Probably his mask had not slipped accidentally after all.
 Suicide was a likelier thing.
 Rather than face a lingering death he had solved the issue by removing the mask deliberately and letting the lethal atmosphere do its work at once.
-The horrible irony of his fate lay in his position&mdash;only a few feet from the saving exit he had failed to find.
+The horrible irony of his fate lay in his position--only a few feet from the saving exit he had failed to find.
 One minute more of searching and he would have been safe.

   And now I was trapped as he had been.
 Trapped, and with this circling herd of curious starers to mock at my predicament.
 The thought was maddening, and as it sank in I was seized with a sudden flash of panic which set me running aimlessly through the unseen hallways.
-For several moments I was essentially a maniac&mdash;stumbling, tripping, bruising myself on the invisible walls, and finally collapsing in the mud as a panting, lacerated heap of mindless, bleeding flesh.
+For several moments I was essentially a maniac--stumbling, tripping, bruising myself on the invisible walls, and finally collapsing in the mud as a panting, lacerated heap of mindless, bleeding flesh.

   The fall sobered me a bit, so that when I slowly struggled to my feet I could notice things and exercise my reason.
 The circling watchers were swaying their tentacles in an odd, irregular way suggestive of sly, alien laughter, and I shook my fist savagely at them as I rose.
-My gesture seemed to increase their hideous mirth&mdash;a few of them clumsily imitating it with their greenish upper limbs.
+My gesture seemed to increase their hideous mirth--a few of them clumsily imitating it with their greenish upper limbs.
 Shamed into sense, I tried to collect my faculties and take stock of the situation.

   After all, I was not as badly off as Dwight had been.
-Unlike him, I knew what the situation was&mdash;and forewarned is forearmed.
+Unlike him, I knew what the situation was--and forewarned is forearmed.
 I had proof that the exit was attainable in the end, and would not repeat his tragic act of impatient despair.
-The body&mdash;or skeleton, as it would soon be&mdash;was constantly before me as a guide to the sought-for aperture, and dogged patience would certainly take me to it if I worked long and intelligently enough.
+The body--or skeleton, as it would soon be--was constantly before me as a guide to the sought-for aperture, and dogged patience would certainly take me to it if I worked long and intelligently enough.

   I had, however, the disadvantage of being surrounded by these reptilian devils.
-Now that I realised the nature of the trap&mdash;whose invisible material argued a science and technology beyond anything on earth&mdash;I could no longer discount the mentality and resources of my enemies.
-Even with my flame pistol I would have a bad time getting away&mdash;though boldness and quickness would doubtless see me through in the long run.
+Now that I realised the nature of the trap--whose invisible material argued a science and technology beyond anything on earth--I could no longer discount the mentality and resources of my enemies.
+Even with my flame pistol I would have a bad time getting away--though boldness and quickness would doubtless see me through in the long run.

-  But first I must reach the exterior&mdash;unless I could lure or provoke some of the creatures to advance toward me.
+  But first I must reach the exterior--unless I could lure or provoke some of the creatures to advance toward me.
 As I prepared my pistol for action and counted over my generous supply of ammunition it occurred to me to try the effect of its blasts on the invisible walls.
 Had I overlooked a feasible means of escape?
 There was no clue to the chemical composition of the